kiranmaragoni/Student-Application/README.md

 ## Challenges Faced and How Was it Overcome

  1. I have faced some challenge in implementing of main file(student list).
 But by reffering multiple platform I solved the issue.
- 2.I have issues in java script implementation and performing actions, but putting continous effort I resolved .
+ 2. I have issues in java script implementation and performing actions, but putting continous effort I resolved .
  3. Put muliple attempt for improvment for interface styles.
+Used mostly html,css and java script depending upon requirement.

 ## Learning Resources